Wong Kan Seng: Political career

+Cabinet appointments

 Wong was appointed Acting Minister for Community Development in 1986.
 He was made a full member of the Cabinet as Minister for Community Development by Prime Minister Lee Kuan Yew in 1987.
 He was appointed Minister for Foreign Affairs in 1988.
-In 1994, he became Minister for Home Affairs.
-Wong had also served as Leader of the House between 1991 and 2007.

 Wong was vocal in his capacity as a Cabinet minister when it comes to defending any criticisms of the PAP as being authoritarian, or that the political process was undemocratic with an advantage given to the governing party.
 He often described the opposition as being disorganised, weak and driven by self-interests."The public has no sympathy for them.
 Neither do I. Why should I?
 I mean, they mess it up."On opposition politician J. B. Jeyaretnam's proposal to establish an independent elections commission, Wong remarked, "It is absurd.
 I think we cannot be more democratic than we are now.
 We even allow a loser to be in Parliament and make speeches attacking the government.
 Where could you find such a democracy in other countries?"

 During the World Conference on Human Rights held in 1993, Wong argued that democracy was interpreted differently in Singapore.
-He claims that its citizens "do not agree that pornography is an acceptable manifestation of free expression or that homosexual relationships are just a matter of lifestyle choice."
-Wong also believe that excessive emphasis on individual rights over the rights of the community will retard progress.
+He claimed that its citizens "do not agree that pornography is an acceptable manifestation of free expression or that homosexual relationships are just a matter of lifestyle choice."
+Wong also believed that excessive emphasis on individual rights over the rights of the community will retard progress.